Runway safety concerns in focus as Japan probes Tokyo crash | Business

 Runway safety concerns in focus as Japan probes Tokyo crash

-Could they physically see that airplane on the runway," said former U.S. air accident investigator John Cox.
-Lighting was an issue in a 1991 collision between a USAir plane and SkyWest Airlines aircraft at Los Angeles International Airport in California, for example.

-Japanese investigators are preparing to probe the collision of two airplanes at Tokyo's Haneda airport, weeks after the global airline industry heard fresh warnings about runway safety.
-All 379 people aboard a Japan Airlines Airbus A350 escaped after a collision with a De Havilland Dash-8 Coast Guard turboprop that killed five of six crew on the smaller aircraft.

-But investigators are widely expected to explore what instructions were given by controllers to the two aircraft, alongside a detailed examination of plane and airport systems.
-A ministry official told reporters in Japan on Tuesday that the A350 was attempting to land normally when it collided with the Coast Guard plane, also known as a Bombardier Dash-8.

-One of the first tasks will be to recover black box recorders with flight data and cockpit voice recordings.
 Experts said the location of the accident means physical evidence, radar data and witness accounts or camera footage are likely to be readily available, easing the huge forensic task.
+"One obvious question is whether the Coast Guard plane was on the runway and if so why," said Paul Hayes, director of aviation safety at UK-based consultancy Ascend by Cirium.

+Japanese investigators have begun probing the collision of two airplanes at Tokyo's Haneda airport, weeks after the global airline industry faced warnings about runway safety.
+All 379 people aboard a Japan Airlines Airbus A350 escaped after it erupted in flames following a collision with a Dash-8 Coast Guard turboprop that killed five of six crew on the smaller aircraft.

+Japanese authorities said on Wednesday the A350 was given permission to land, but the Coast Guard plane was not cleared for take-off, based on control tower transcripts.
+Experts said the location of the accident means physical evidence, radar data and witness accounts or camera footage are likely to be readily available, easing the huge forensic task.

-"One obvious question is whether the coastguard plane was on the runway and if so why," said Paul Hayes, director of aviation safety at UK-based consultancy Ascend by Cirium.
-The crash is the first significant accident involving the Airbus A350, Europe's premier twin-engined long-haul jet, in service since 2015.
+"One obvious question is whether the Coast Guard plane was on the runway and if so why," said Paul Hayes, director of aviation safety at UK-based consultancy Ascend by Cirium.
+The crash is the first significant accident involving the Airbus A350, Europe's premier carbon-composite long-haul jet, in service since 2015.

-"The risk of runway incursions is a global concern, and the potential consequences of an incursion are severe."
-Although ground collisions involving injury or damage have become rare, their potential for loss of life is among the highest of any category and near-misses are more common.

-A collision between two Boeing 747s in Tenerife in 1977, killing 583 people, remains aviation's most deadly accident.
+In 2016, a China Eastern Airbus A320 getting airborne from Shanghai missed hitting an Airbus A330 from the same airline as it taxied across the take-off runway just 19 metres below.
 'TECHNOLOGY GAP'

-The Washington-based foundation has found that breakdowns in communication and coordination can play a role in runway crashes or near misses.
+The Washington-based Flight Safety Foundation has found that breakdowns in communication and coordination often play a role in runway crashes or near misses.
 But a shortage of electronics to avoid collisions on the ground, rather than in the air where software to trigger avoidance has been available since the 1980s, is also a concern.

 "Many of the serious incidents could have been avoided through better situational awareness technologies that can help air traffic controllers and pilots detect potential runway conflicts," Shahidi said.
 The Federal Aviation Administration says some three dozen U.S. airports are fitted with a system called ASDE-X that uses radar, satellites and a navigation tool called multilateration to track ground movements.

 But National Transportation Safety Board chair Jennifer Homendy said in November the U.S. aviation network - a bellwether for airports worldwide - lacks sufficient technology to prevent runway incursions.
-In 2018, Airbus said it was working with Honeywell on a system called SURF-A or Surface-Alert designed to help prevent runway collisions by giving pilots visual and audio warnings about approaching hazards on the runway.
+In 2018, Airbus said it was working with Honeywell on a system called SURF-A, or Surface-Alert, designed to help prevent runway collisions by giving pilots visual and audio warnings about approaching hazards.

-Honeywell Aerospace Technologies expects SURF-A, which is operational on its experimental test aircraft, to be certified and available to airlines gradually over the next few years, division CEO Jim Currier said by email.
-Far-reaching reforms of European and U.S. air traffic networks that could accelerate the use of such computerised systems have faced chronic delays.

-Airbus did not immediately respond to requests for comment.
-Steve Creamer, a former senior director at the International Civil Aviation Organization, said preventing a landing aircraft striking a plane is among the top five global safety priorities.

-Although automated landings are increasing, experts say much still depends on visual checks by pilots who may be distracted by a high workload or the blur of a night-time runway.
-"I think the investigation will focus a lot on the clearances ... and then also what the (JAL) crew could see.
-Could they physically see that airplane on the runway," said former U.S. air accident investigator John Cox.

-Lighting was an issue in a 1991 collision between a USAir plane and SkyWest Airlines aircraft at Los Angeles International Airport in California, for example.
+But no date for implementation has yet been announced and rolling out complex new aviation systems can take years.
+"The system is still under development," an Airbus spokesperson said.

+The head of Honeywell's Aerospace Technologies division, Jim Currier, told Reuters the system went through a series of successful tests in December and should be certified and available to airlines "gradually over the next few years".
+A person familiar with the ground safety project said it was more technically challenging than the TCAS system which has been helping aircraft avoid in-air collisions for decades.

 "One of the things that came out of that was that the USAir crew physically could not see the SkyWest Metroliner there.
-Although it was on the runway, the lighting was such that you … physically couldn't see it," he said.
-(Additional reporting by Lisa Barrington; Editing by Lincoln Feast)
+Although it was on the runway, the lighting was such that you … physically couldn’t see it," he said.
+(Additional reporting by Lisa Barrington; Editing by Lincoln Feast and Nick Macfie)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)